roovo/obsidian-card-board/README.md

 - Add/remove/edit/reorder columns.
 - Delete boards.
 - Choose whether to use Cardboard, Dataview or Tasks format for marking task completion.
+- Choose whether to use local or UTC time when marking tasks as completed.
 - Choose to not use the date of daily notes files as the due date for tasks.

 The settings for your boards are saved in the